michaelmeng998/htn-2020-backend/readme.md

 3. I have added in a /create_db and /drop_db route for ease of creating and dropping the database tables via HTTP requests

+# HOW TO RUN THE API

+1. Open up the Docker desktop app, sign in
+2. in the base of this repo ,run docker-compose up
+3. hit the http://localhost:5000/create_db endpoint once (would recommend using something like postman for testing)
+4. start testing out the API :))

 # API routes

 ## /create_db